 Line an 8 inches x 8 inches square brownie pan with parchment paper.
 Rub a little coconut oil on it to make sure it does not stick.
 Set aside.

 In a small mixing bowl, add dark chocolate and coconut oil, microwave by 30-second bursts, stir and repeat until fully melted.
 If you don't have a microwave use a saucepan and melt under low heat until fully melted.
 Set aside.

 In a food processor, with the S blade attachment, add all the ingredients: melted oil/chocolate mixture, black beans, baking powder, almond meal unsweetened applesauce

 Pour into the prepared pan and spread evenly.

 Bake for 25-30 minutes max.

 Cool down 5 minutes in the pan then lift out the parchment paper to unmold the brownie.

 Place the brownie on a rack, drizzle extra melted chocolate on top if you like.
 I melted my chocolate in a small bowl in the microwave.
-Go by 30 seconds burst, stir, repeat until melted and drizzle over the brownie!
+Go with 30-second burst, stir, repeat until melted and drizzle over the brownie!